hsyl20/haskus-website/pages/system/manual/binary.rst

 Arrays (or Vectors)
 ~~~~~~~~~~~~~~~~~~~

-Haskus supports vectors: a fixed amount of Storable data correctly aligned.
-You
+``haskus-system`` supports vectors: a fixed amount of Storable data correctly
-can define a vector as follows:
+aligned.
+You can define a vector as follows:

 .. code:: haskell